Palm Springs Tram Discount Tickets $18.95 + Visitor Tips

 The weather at the Mountain Station is typically 30-40 degrees cooler than on the desert floor.
 To make sure you get to enjoy the snow when visiting the Palm Springs Tram, be sure to check the weather beforehand.

-You can shop at the outlet mall near Palm Springs for your winter clothes before your visit, if time permits.
+You can shop at the outlet mall near Palm Springs for your winter clothes before your visit if time permits.

-Palm Springs Tram Must-Bring during the winter:
+Palm Springs Tram Must-Bring during the Winter:

 Tip #3: Bring a Gum